 Sleep is a highly effective stress reliever.
 Maintaining a regular sleep routine, even on weekends, trains your body when it’s time to sleep.
 Following a regular sleep pattern helps to relax and restore your body and improves mood, focus, judgment, and decision-making.
 When you are well-rested, you are a better problem solver and more capable of coping with stress.

-For some women, period affects sleep, with premenstrual and menstrual symptoms such as bloating and cramps making bedtime difficult.
+For some women, the period affects sleep, with premenstrual and menstrual symptoms such as bloating and cramps making bedtime difficult.
 Since an elevated temperature may affect your sleep, you can help your body maintain a comfortable core temperature by keeping your bedroom cool.
 Sleeping on your side may help regulate breathing, but if you find this position uncomfortable, consider sleeping in the fetal position with a pillow between your knees to ease joint pain.

 We all deal with stress from time to time, but you shouldn’t let stress take control of your life.
 Healthy lifestyle practices can help you to better manage your response to stress, enabling you to improve your overall well-being and avoid, reduce, or even reverse the adverse effects of chronic stress.
 Provided by Katrina’s Content Studio.